oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Once you have the data you need to be able to process it to visualize it and also report any alerts of problems.

-### Monitoring and visualization software
+## Step 2: Preparing for installing Prometheus

-For this lab we are going to use a very simple monitoring, using the metrics in our microservices and the standard capabilities in the Kubernetes core services to generate data.
+For this lab we are going to do some very simple monitoring, using the metrics in our microservices and the standard capabilities in the Kubernetes core services to generate data.
 Then we'll use the Prometheus to extract the data and Grafana to display it.

 These tools are of course not the only ones, but they are very widely used, and are available as Open Source projects.

-### Configuring Helm
+### Step 2a: Configuring Helm

 We need to specify the Helm repository for Prometheus